"So when they had appointed elders in every church," Acts 14'23.

 Remember what Jesus said to Peter, the "fellow Elder"?
 “Feed My lambs” - “Tend My sheep” - “Feed My sheep" (John 21'16-18).

-The writer to the Hebrew Believers also gives some thought-provoking words for all to hear:
+The writer to the Hebrew Believers also gives some thought-provoking words for Believer to think about:

 “Remember those who rule over you,